How to Use Pinterest in 30 minutes or less per week

 The 2nd most important is the pin design.
 Don’t go crazy over this and use the templates Canva gives you.
 I like to make sure my pins are on brand so I upload my website colors, logos and fonts before starting.
 I believe you do have to upgrade to the paid Canva version to do that.

 Need more Pinterest help?
-I have an e-course called Pinterest Masterclass for Wedding Pros designed for you!
+I have an e-course called Wedding Pros Guide to Pinterest and Blogging designed for you!
 We do a deep dive on finding your ideal client, figuring out how to get your keywords, my secret to writing pin titles and descriptions and an overview of Tailwind.
+I also added a whole section teaching you how to blog strategically.

 Hope this was helpful!
 See you next week.
 Don’t forget to join our Pinterest for Wedding Pros Facebook Community.